 I wrote down that question, then looked it up in Google Suggested search and saw that there were a lot of people searching for iOS vs. android development.

-We ended up creating a blog post on that topic and it was one of our highest converting blog posts.
+We ended up creating a blog post on that topic and it was one of our highest converting and trending blog posts.

 Most marketers won’t have the ability to hop on the phone and directly talk to customers, but one way around that is to work with your sales team — have them write down a list of questions that they tend to receive on sales calls.